pravega/flink-connectors/documentation/src/docs/python.md

 |enable_watermark|bool|No|False|Emit Flink watermark in event-time semantics to Pravega streams.|
 |txn_lease_renewal_period|timedelta|No|None(30 seconds on java side)|Report Pravega metrics.|

-For more details about concepts like *Watermark* and *Writer Modes*?
-See [the java doc](https://github.com/pravega/flink-connectors/blob/master/documentation/src/docs/streaming.md#writer-parallelism).

 ## Metrics

 Metrics are reported by default unless it is explicitly disabled using enable_metrics(False) option.
-See [Metrics](https://github.com/pravega/flink-connectors/blob/master/documentation/src/docs/metrics.md) page for more details on type of metrics that are reported.
+See [Metrics](metrics.md) page for more details on type of metrics that are reported.

 ## Serialization